Delta Amacuro: Executive Power

 It is composed of State Governor Delta Amacuro and a group of State Secretaries who are appointed by him and serve as his assistants in the management of the Government.
 The Governor is elected by the people by direct and secret ballot for a four-year term with the possibility of re-election.
 The Governor is the chief administrator of the state.
 Since its creation as a federal state by special law in 1992, Delta Amacuro State has elected its governors in direct elections.
-The current governor is Lizeta Hernández Abchi, a member of the United Socialist Party of Venezuela (PSUV), who is re-elected for the 2017-2021 term.
+The current governor is Lizeta Hernández Abchi, a member of the United Socialist Party of Venezuela (PSUV), who has been in office since 2008.

 Legislative power

-The state legislature is the unicameral Legislative Council of Delta Amacuro State, elected by the people through direct and secret vote every four years, being able to be reelected for two consecutive periods, under a system of proportional representation of the population of the state and its municipalities, the state has 7 deputies, the 7 belong to the officialism.
+The state legislature is the unicameral Legislative Council of Delta Amacuro State, elected by the people through direct and secret vote every four years, being able to be reelected for two consecutive periods.
+Under a system of proportional representation of the population of the state and its municipalities, the state has 7 deputies; all 7 belong to the ruling party.